hello-robot/stretch_ros2/stretch_moveit_config/demo.md

 ### Installing ROS 2
 By default, Stretch RE1 ships with Ubuntu 18.04, ROS Melodic, and Python2 packages.
 These steps will install a second operating system with Ubuntu 20.04, ROS Noetic, ROS 2 Galactic (where MoveIt 2 is supported), and Python3 packages.

 1. A new firmware called protocol 1 (p1) for Stretch adds support for spline trajectories, a feature used by MoveIt2.
-Use the firmware update guide to install the new firmware.
+Use the [firmware update guide](https://github.com/hello-robot/stretch_firmware/blob/master/tutorials/docs/updating_firmware.md) to install the new firmware.

-2. Use the Noetic installation instructions.
-Following the guide will create the second Ubuntu 20.04 partition, and create a ROS2 Galactic workspace with MoveIt 2 installed.
+2. Use the [Noetic installation instructions](https://github.com/hello-robot/stretch_ros/blob/dev/noetic/install_noetic.md) to create the second Ubuntu 20.04 partition, and create a ROS2 Galactic workspace with MoveIt 2 installed.

 3. Boot into the new Ubuntu 20.04 partition, and edit the last few lines of the ~/.bashrc file to comment out sourcing of Noetic workspaces.
 When both versions of ROS are sourced, package conflicts arise.
 The result should look like: